Support Us Button Widget

 The Modern, 3200 Darnell St.

-The Modern Art Museum of Fort Worth has three ongoing screening series.
-Magnolia at the Modern shows critically acclaimed films, National Theatre Live broadcasts stage shows from the National Theatre of Great Britain + Movies That Matter includes free showings of human and civil rights films with moderated discussions.
+The Modern Art Museum of Fort Worth has four ongoing screening series.
+Magnolia at the Modern shows critically acclaimed films while National Theatre Live broadcasts stage shows from the National Theatre of Great Britain.
+Movies That Matter includes free showings of human and civil rights films with moderated discussions and My Favorite Films replays classics from 1945 to present day.
 Bonus: Assistive listening options are available.

 Rooftop Cinema Miami Beach | Grand Opening